About Altus Labs

 Geometric Compounding

-Our research focuses on what matters for a single investor over time: the geometric mean growth rate.
+We focus on what matters for a single investor over time: the geometric mean growth rate.
 This means understanding why survival and drawdown avoidance dominate expected return maximisation in the long run.

 Endogenous Risk